telerik/kendo-intl/docs/dates/date-parsing.md

 ---
 title: Date Parsing
 page_title: Date Parsing | Kendo UI Dates Module
-description: "Use the parsing capabilities of the parseDate method when working with the Kendo UI Internalization package."
+description: "Use the parsing capabilities of the parseDate method when working with the Kendo UI Internationalization package."
 slug: dateparsing_internalization
 position: 1
 ---